akdir/BachelorThesis/README.md

-# BachelorThesis
+# Bachelor Thesis

-My Bachelor Thesis on Radboud University Nijmegen about Detecting DGA Domains
+My Bachelor Thesis for my study Computer Science.
+This thesis will find out how to detect DGA Domains using artificial intelligence.